vinceimbat/vinceimbat/content/thoughts/some important work are necessary even if unprofitable.md

 ---
+title: Some important work are necessary even if unprofitable
+date: 2022-09-16
+aliases:
-title: "Some important work have to be done even if they are not profitable"
+  - Some important work have to be done even if they are not profitable
-date: "2022-09-16"
 tags:

-- "seedlings"
+  - seedlings
 sr-due: 2022-09-17
 sr-interval: 1
 sr-ease: 230
 ---

-Imagine a venn diagram.
+Imagine a Venn diagram.
 The first circle (A) is a set of important work that has to be done.
 The second circle (B) is a set of lucrative and profitable work.
 The two circles combine to create an intersecting circle (C), which are important work that are also lucrative and profitable.

 We are usually advised to choose as our career the sweetspot that combines A and B. This is taught even in cultural frameworks like the ikigai.
 But what these frameworks are missing is that there are creative kinds of work that are important and have to be done but are not lucrative or even slightly profitable because there is no market for them or the market is not enough.
 Their value just does not exist but it doesn't mean that their value will not come in the future or that they have 0 value.
 As long as the maker sees them as valuable, they have to be done.